Can I Legally get Married in Greece?

 - The next step is to get certification by the Greek Consulate in London.
 As long as you have used an official translator and all your documents (listed below) are in order, there is no reason why this step should create any issues.

-- The marriage licence will take at the minimum 7 days to be issued, and will be valid for 6 months thereafter.
-However, expect the issuing of the marriage licence to take anything between a few weeks and a few months.
+- The marriage licence will take at the minimum 7 days to be issued, although it can take a few months.
+It will be valid for 6 months thereafter.

 - Be wary that the rules and regulations can vary slightly depending on the island or region.
 If you are in any doubt, contact the British embassy in Athens and they will be able to walk you through the process.